Durham-Adaptive-Optics/daoBase/README.md

 waf
 waf install
 ```
+This will automatically build your enviroment, reload your terminal and your enviroment will automatically be built.

 # Documentation
 Documents are built using doxygen and sphinx.
 To build the documents use the following command